Solanki-rudra/DSA/string/sliding-window/README.md

 # 🔁 String + Sliding Window Problems

 This folder includes problems where the **Sliding Window technique** is applied on **strings**
-to efficiently detect patterns, substrings, or permutations in linear time.
+to efficiently detect patterns, substrings, or optimize window-based conditions in linear time.

 ---